MontiCore/MCPython/src/main/grammars/de/monticore/SIPython.md

 ## SIPython
-With the previously presented language, it is possible to parse python scripts.
+With the [Python language](https://git.rwth-aachen.de/monticore/languages/sipython/-/edit/main/src/main/grammars/de/monticore/Python.md)  it is possible to parse python scripts.
 However, only literals like strings, characters, numbers, and booleans are supported, as shown in the following code snippet.
 ```python
 c = 'a'